hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Migrate data out of the AMI instance

-~> NOTE: The AMI instance will not function after this step.
+~> **Note:** The AMI instance will not function after this step.
 Certain services are stopped and should not be restarted after the migration.
 The migration moves data stored in Consul by the AMI (Vault data) into PostgreSQL to be used by the installer.
 If the AMI adds new data to Consul after the migration, the installer-based instance won't have access to it, destabilizing the system.

 Next, create a password that will be used to protect the migration data as it is passed to the installer.
-This password is only used for this migration process and is not used after the migration is complete.
+The password is only used for this migration process and is not used after the migration is complete.

-For this example, we'll use the password `ptfemigrate` but you must change it to a password of your own choosing.
+For this example, we'll use the password `ptfemigrate`, but you must change it to a password of your own choosing.

 This process shuts down certain services on the AMI instance to verify consistency before moving data into the RDS instance to be used by the installer.

-SSH into the AMI instance, and then run these commands:
+SSH into the AMI instance, then run these commands:

 ```shell
 $ sudo ./migrator -password ptfemigrate